 What is NIC Insurance Filings and how does it work?

 NIC Insurance Filings, formerly known as MCInfo, allows insurance entities to submit insurance forms to participating government agencies electronically in a single filing, eliminating duplicate data entry and saving time.

-Users from enrolled insurance companies, managing general agents (MGAs), and filing agents can log into their NIC Insurance Filings accounts to submit insurance documentation, track the progress of document filings, and download copies of documents filed through NIC Insurance Filings.
+Users from enrolled insurance companies, managing general agents (MGAs), and filing agents can log into their NIC Insurance Filings accounts to submit insurance documentation, track progress, and download copies of documents filed.

 Similarly, users from participating states can log into their NIC Insurance Filings accounts to review insurance documentation and approve and reject filings.